 Franchise Combined Building Block (BB) Assessment: Good/Moderate

-CL is the leading issuer of financial guarantees in the French home loans market.
+CL is the leading issuer of financial guarantees in the French residential lending market.
 Financial guarantees are the most popular form of collateral in France, securing close to 60% of all outstanding French home loans.
-At end-2021, CL’s outstanding portfolio of home loan guarantees stood at EUR 413 billion, equivalent to around one-third of all home loans outstanding in France.
+At end-2022, CL’s outstanding portfolio of home loan guarantees stood at EUR 430 billion, equivalent to around one-third of all home loans outstanding in France.
 CL’s strong franchise reflects its leading position in the market and is supported by the expertise and capabilities that it has developed over many decades.
 Additionally, CL’s market position and distribution capacity benefit from cooperation with the major French banking groups, which are also its shareholders.

 CL has a good track record of generating consistent earnings.
 Although we recognise profit maximisation is not its strategic goal, the retention of earnings supports the group’s capital generation.
-The Company’s revenues and earnings are driven, on the one hand, by the volume of guarantees put in place and, on the other hand by the investment return on its funds, predominantly composed of net interest income earned on bank deposits and other low risk investments.
-CL’s 2021 net profit was up 21.2% year-on-year (YoY) to EUR 120.1 million.
-The main driver was a 3.0% increase in net interest income due to higher available cash outstandings and lower outstandings of subordinated securities as well the reimbursement in early 2021 of an outstanding Tier 2 instrument.
-Fee and commissions were up 6.4% YoY, in line with an increase in guarantees put in place in 2021.
-In 2021 costs rose slightly, up 2.7% YoY at EUR 56.8 million due to higher variable staff costs in the context of higher activity, but the cost-to-income ratio remained very low in DBRS Morningstar’s view at 25.5%, compared to 27.5% in 2020.
+The Company’s revenues and earnings are driven, on the one hand, by the volume of guarantees put in place and, on the other hand, by the investment return on its funds, predominantly composed of net interest income earned on bank deposits and other low risk investments.
+CL’s 2022 net profit was stable year-on-year (YoY) at EUR 120.4 million compared to EUR 120.1 million in 2021.
+Net interest income remained stable, as the average available cash outstanding was up almost 2% which compensated for less favorable funding conditions for subordinated securities due to the rise in interest rates.
+The 3.8% decrease in gross commissions was in line with a decrease in guarantees put in place in 2022, as inflation affected the borrowers’ purchasing power, and combined with higher rates reduced demand for home loans in H2 2022.
+Costs were slightly down 1.0% YoY at EUR 56.2 million, as lower administrative costs offset higher staff costs in the context of inflation.
+The cost-to-income ratio remained very low in DBRS Morningstar’s view at 26.0% in 2022 (2021: 25.6%).
 The cost of risk on the guarantees portfolio is covered by the Mutual Guarantee Fund (MGF) and booked directly to equity.

 Risk Combined Building Block (BB) Assessment: Strong

 CL’s risk profile primarily reflects the credit risk of its French home loan guarantees portfolio.
-Despite concentration in the French home loans market, DBRS Morningstar views CL’s risk profile as low, supported by the conservative underwriting standards, advanced risk monitoring procedures, and strong expertise in the recovery of overdue loans.
+Despite concentration in the French home loans market, DBRS Morningstar views CL’s risk profile as low, supported by its conservative underwriting standards, advanced risk monitoring procedures, and strong expertise in the recovery of past due loans.
 In DBRS Morningstar’s opinion, CL’s position as the leading guarantor of home loans and its longstanding expertise in the French market represent an advantage in assessing risks.

 Funding and Liquidity Combined Building Block (BB) Assessment: Strong

 DBRS Morningstar views CL’s approach to the management of liquidity risk as conservative.
-The liquidity risk represents the risk of the inadequacy of its liquid placements to cover creditor claims, especially in a scenario where such claims were to rise abruptly and persist over a prolonged period of time.
-The Company maintains a substantial buffer of high quality placements and runs regular stress tests, which assume a significant increase in losses on CL’s guarantee portfolio.
+The liquidity risk represents the risk of having on-hand liquidity to cover creditor claims, especially in a scenario where such claims were to rise abruptly and persist over a prolonged period of time.
+The Company maintains a substantial buffer of high quality placements (assets) and runs regular stress tests, which assume a significant increase in losses on CL’s guarantee portfolio.
 An important feature, which is a positive from the point of view of CL’s liquidity management is that, based on the agreements with its bank shareholders, CL can delay the payment of claims for up to two years in the case of an extremely challenging market environment.

 Capitalisation Combined Building Block (BB) Assessment: Good/Moderate